| We began our career

 |

-Builders Club they sponsor at
+Builders Club they sponsored at Slauson

-serve youth through encouraging their growth and maturation, and to
+encouraging their growth and maturation, and to serve the greater community

-serve the greater community through their activities.
-While service
+through their activities.
+While service was a terrific way to engender

-others in these young people, those who have had career mentors have
+responsibility and a focus on others in these young people, those who had career

-experienced even more growth toward their adult selves.
+mentors experienced even more growth toward their adult selves.

-realistic career planning.
+do realistic career planning.
 For example, one Builder learned what kind

 of education is required for her desired career as a veterinarian,